guitarbeat/Personal-Website/memory-bank/activeContext.md

 - **[2023-07-20]** - Fixed file path issues in Snake and Bingo components by adding .js extension to imports
 - **[2023-07-20]** - Fixed remaining SASS deprecation warnings in conflict-mediation.scss by properly structuring nested selectors
 - **[2023-07-20]** - Added missing tokens import to Snake component styles

-## Next Steps
-1. **Component Updates**: Update components to use the new token system
-2. **Documentation**: Create comprehensive documentation for the design token system
-3. **Responsive Enhancements**: Enhance the breakpoint system with contextual breakpoints
-4. **Animation System**: Implement a comprehensive animation library

 ## Active Decisions
 - **Component-Specific Tokens**: We've decided to create component-specific tokens for common UI patterns to ensure consistency across similar components.